Break Point

 Also known as: break chance

-A break point is any point where the returning player, if won, would take the game away from the server — winning it "breaks" the server's serve.
+A break point is any point where the returning player, if won, would take the game away from the server.
+This means winning it "breaks" the server's serve.

-A break point occurs whenever the score reaches a point where the returner is one point from winning the game — for example, 30-40, 15-40, love-40, or advantage-returner in traditional scoring.
-Winning that point breaks the server, meaning the server loses their own service game, which is significant because holding serve is generally the expected outcome in tennis at most levels — servers have the advantage of controlling the first shot of the point.
+A break point occurs whenever the score reaches a point where the returner is one point from winning the game.
+This means for example, 30-40, 15-40, love-40, or advantage-returner in traditional scoring.
+Winning that point breaks the server, meaning the server loses their own service game.
+This is significant.
+This is because holding serve is generally the expected outcome in tennis at most levels.
+This means servers have the advantage of controlling the first shot of the point.
 Breaking serve even once in a set is often enough to win it, since it requires the broken player to break back just to level the set again.

-A single game can contain multiple break points if the server saves the first one or several in a row, and this is tracked separately from the eventual outcome of the game — a server who saves five break points before winning the game still faced (and survived) five break-point pressure moments, which is meaningful context even though the game shows as held.
-Break points, along with their conversion rate, are among the most closely tracked statistics in competitive tennis because of how disproportionately they affect set and match outcomes compared to an average point.
+A single game can contain multiple break points if the server saves the first one or several in a row.
+This is tracked separately from the eventual outcome of the game.
+This means a server who saves five break points before winning the game still faced (and survived) five break-point pressure moments.
+This is meaningful context even though the game shows as held.
+Break points, along with their conversion rate, are among the most closely tracked statistics in competitive tennis.
+This is because of how far more they affect set and match outcomes compared to an average point.

 Example

-At 30-40 with the returner needing just one more point to win the game, the returner is facing a break point — winning it breaks the server's serve for that game.
+At 30-40 with the returner needing just one more point to win the game, the returner is facing a break point.
+This means winning it breaks the server's serve for that game.

 Why it matters